NadimGhaznavi/xmr/pages/Monero-Daemon-Configuration.md

 MONEROD_DIR=/opt/prod/monerod

+# Find the monerod daemon
+if [ -d $MONEROD_DIR ]; then
+	MONERO_DIR=$MONEROD_DIR
+else
+	echo "ERROR: Unable to locate the monerod daemon, exiting..." exit 1 fi

 # Set the log name for monerod
 LOG_NAME="${MONERO_DIR}/${LOG_NAME}"

 # Make sure the daemon is being run as root
 USER=$(whoami)
 if [ "$USER" != "root" ]; then
-	echo "ERROR: You must run the monerod daemon as root, exiting.." exit 1 fi
+	echo "ERROR: Run the monerod daemon as root, exiting.." exit 1 fi